Why only Monday-Friday?

 How come some calendar days are blocked off for delivery?!

-PxP is committed to quality and only sources locally grown flowers.
-We will occasionally limit our daily deliveries to ensure our customers continue to receive the quality of flowers they have come to love from PxP!
+We will occasionally limit our daily deliveries to ensure our customers continue to receive the quality of flowers they have come to love from us!

 Why does the 'whats growing' page change?